zeppe-lin/start-stop-daemon/README.md

 This SSD have the following little differences:
 - CRUX' patch by default
 - no systemd-related code
-- mdoc(7) manual page
+- manual page in mdoc(7) format
-- `-e, --env` option to set/remove environment variables
+- `-e/--env` option to set/remove environment variables
 - suckless style build
 - various fixes and cleanups